andreafuturi/gitmini/README.md

 In the future we plan to expand the review feature with some configs

-- Option to make the ticket reviewed before being published
+- Option to force the ticket to be reviewed before being published
-- Option to require at least x approvals before a ticket is published
+- Option to require at least x approvals before a ticket is published (will need a "git approve" command)
 - Option to directly publish the ticket if the review has X approvals
 - Option to decide which person of the team can approve a Review